-A trademark once its registered is an untouchable asset or intellectual property for a business which is used to safeguard the company's investment in the brand or ideogram.
+A trademark, once registered, is an untouchable asset or intellectual property for a business and is used to safeguard the company's investment in the brand or ideogram.

-A trademark can get registered once it is peculiar for the goods and services that are being provided.
-Tendered trademarks that are similar or identical to an already existing registered trademark cannot get registered.
+A trademark are registered once it is distinct for the goods and services that are being provided.
+Tendered trademarks that are similar or identical to an already existing registered trademark cannot get registration.
 Besides this, trademarks that are deceptive, generic, offensive, similar, contains exclusively protected emblems, etc. cannot be registered either.

-In India, trademarks get registered by the Controller General of Patents Designs and Trademarks, Ministry of Commerce and Industry, Government of India.
-Trademarks in India are registered under the Trademark Act, 2016 and authorises the trademark owner with a right to sue for damages when contraventions of trademarks occur.
+In India, trademarks are registered by the Controller General of Patents Designs and Trademarks, Ministry of Commerce and Industry, Government of India.
+Trademarks in India are registered under the Trademark Act, 2016 and it authorises the trademark owner the right to sue for damages when contraventions of trademarks occur.

-Following the registration of the trademark, ‘R’ symbol can be used by the owner and the said trademark registration will be valid for a fixed period of 10 years.
-However, the registered trademarks approaching their expiry can be easily renewed by applying for a trademark renewal application for an extended period of another 10 years.
+Following the registration of the trademark, the symbol can be used by the owner and the said trademark registration will be valid for a fixed period of 10 years.
+However, the registered trademarks approaching their expiry can easily be renewed by applying for a trademark renewal application for an extended period of another 10 years.

 The greatest benefit to having a registered trademark is to be able to safeguard one’s brand as well as the business by instrumenting to the compassion of one’s business.
 In addition to this, having a strong brand can act as a direct link between the customer and the product by making sure they are reliable and associated to the business for a lasting period of time.